Traditional Court Process of Divorce and Family Law in Maine

 Generally, one of three complaints are filed: Complaint for Divorce—with children; Complaint for Divorce—no children; or, for parents who are unmarried, Complaint for Determination of Paternity, Parental Rights & Responsibilities, Child Support.
 The other party will be served the complaint and accompanying documents that will also need to be filed with the court.

 The complaints just mentioned are called original proceedings.
 Any motion/complaint filed after the completion of the original proceedings is likely to be one of three post-judgment motions: Motion to Modify Divorce or Parental Rights and Responsibilities Order; Motion to Enforce; and/or Motion for Contempt.
 Whether it is a post-judgment motion or an original proceeding, the same general steps are followed; however, not all steps are required, and the process is more streamlined for post-judgment motions, particularly for contempt proceedings and when modifying child support only.

 When there are children involved,* the parties are scheduled for an initial appearance before a Magistrate.
 A Magistrate has much of the same authority as a District Court Judge, but only in the family law realm.
 Depending on the court, it may take 4 to 8 weeks after filing the complaint and serving the other party before a person appears in front of the Magistrate.

 In order to move the case along and ultimately get the parties to a final hearing, if necessary (most cases settle by agreement of the parties prior to a final hearing), the Magistrate will attempt to determine what issues are in dispute, such as child support, visitation, and property distribution.
 If the parties agree on certain issues, the Magistrate will enter an interim order that reflects those agreements and indicates what issues still need to be resolved.

 The next step is usually mediation, although a party may request a hearing on a motion for orders prior to judgment.
-Even so, the court may send the parties to mediation prior to scheduling a hearing.
+Even so, the court will likely send the parties to mediation prior to scheduling a hearing.
 The motion might ask the court to determine where the child(ren) live(s) and which party stays in the marital home during the pendency of the proceedings.